gugu256/Text-Based-Lib/README.md

 And there you go!

-Now you can go and explore the documentation : https://tblib-docs.devplodocus.repl.co
+Now you can go and explore the online documentation : https://tblib-docs.devplodocus.repl.co

+But a lot of documentation is contained in the docstring, so you can just explore textbasedlib to learn it.

 # Authors